 ‘Thom.
 Mind if I make myself at home until the rain lightens up?’

-‘That’s not a problem.
+‘Bare legs aren’t a problem.
 Unless you go commando?
 I’m not that forward.’

 His head shot up to see her wicked grin.
 The dimples were out again.
 He swallowed.